mathspp/mathspp/pages/02.blog/04.pydonts/chaining-comparison-operators/item.en.md

 ehh
 ```

+!
+The syntax `l[::-1]` is a “slice” that reverses a list.
+!
+I'll be writing about list slicing soon, so [stay tuned][subscribe] for that!

 Of course that `1 < f() < 0` should never be `True`, so this just shows that
 the chained comparison and the unfolded one aren't always equivalent.